 At the Department of Health Sciences we offer:

-The CPD planner at the bottom of this page shows you when our programmes start.
+The SSPRD planner at the bottom of this page shows you when our programmes start.

 Our part-time diploma, degree and masters level programmes take from two to five years to complete.
 Some programmes have a fixed duration, while some allow you to chose the pace at which to build your award by selecting modules with the help of our programme leaders and your manager.

-For a list of all modules, diplomas, degrees and postgraduate qualifications we will be offering in 2013-14: please download our CPD Planner 2013-14 (PDF , 401kb)
+For a list of all modules and all diplomas, degree and postgraduate level programmes we will be offering in 2013-14: please download our Specialist Skills and Post-Registration Development Planner 2013-14 (PDF , 481kb)

-For more information any of our programmes, please contact the CPD Team at the Student Information Service on 01904 321321 or email email@example.com
+Contact the SSPRD Team at the Student Information Service on 01904 321321 or email email@example.com for any further information.